 Both green and black tea contain amino acids that directly contribute to the production of dopamine in the brain.
 They can also contain less caffeine than coffee, which can help those who get jitters from too much caffeine.

 Mood disorders can appear apart from substance abuse or as a part of an addiction.
 The “high” associated with many drugs is why some victims become addicted.
 Naturally increasing dopamine production can help with combatting mood disorders and substance abuse.
-Gratitude Lodge can help those with mood disorders or co-occurring disorders at our addiction treatment centers in Newport Beach and Long Beach, California.
+Gratitude Lodge can help those with mood disorders or co-occurring disorders at our addiction treatment centers in Southern California.

 Contact us today if you or a loved one needs help conquering a mood disorder or substance addiction.
 Let us help you find your new beginning.